Tellusant/docs/articles-posts/world-cup.md

 The formula is simple.
 The largest item has the weight 1; the second largest 1/2, third 1/3, and so on till the nth item with weight 1/n.

-We applied this in **two ways** to football performance for the seven world cups this century.
+We applied this in **two ways** to football performance over the seven world cups this century.

 - Each team that reached the round of 16 in a given year was given a Zipf weight.
 The gold medalist 1, silver 1/2, etc. This created 7 sets of 16 teams with weights.